How to Make a Death Benefit Claim: A Step-by-Step Guide

 • Each beneficiary’s identification documents.

-You can contact the funeral home, care facility or hospital where the death occurred to get a copy of this vital information.
+You can contact the funeral home, care facility, or hospital where the death occurred to get a copy of this vital information.
 You can also get an official version by contacting their state Registry of Births, Deaths, and Marriages online, by post, or in person.

-Steps to a Successful Death Benefit Claim
+Steps to a Successful Death Claim Process

 1. Get effective legal representation by hiring an experienced life insurance claim lawyer.